huiw-git/alicemt/mt/cecsi/content/SQL-Server-Management-Studio---Changelog--SSMS-.md

 ---
 # SQL Server Management Studio - Changelog (SSMS)
 ### SSMS July 2016 generally available release (13.0.15500.91)
+* *Edit, July 5th:* **Improved support for SQL Server 2016 (1200 compatibility level) tabular databases in the Analysis Services Process dialog and the Analysis Services deployment wizard.**

+* *Edit, July 5th:* **New option in SSMS 'query execution options' dialog to set 'XACT_ABORT'.
+This option is enabled by default in this release of SSMS and instructs SQL Server to rollback the entire transaction and abort the batch if a run-time error occurs.**

 * **Support for Azure SQL Data Warehouse in SSMS.**

 * **Significant updates to the SQL Server PowerShell module.
 This includes a new [SQL PowerShell module and new CMDLETs for Always Encrypted, SQL Agent, and SQL Error Logs](https://blogs.technet.microsoft.com/dataplatforminsider/2016/06/30/sql-powershell-july-2016-update)**.